exercism/pharo-smalltalk/docs/CONTRIBUTING.md

 ### __Pharo image and IDE__
 You need to have a Pharo development environment (running Pharo image - IDE) for creating the actual coding examples.

-1. Use [PharoLauncher](https://pharo.org/download) to create a fresh 10.0 (stable) development image from `Official distributions` category, and launch it (you can also use [zerconf](https://get.pharo.org/) if you are familiar with it).
+1. Use [PharoLauncher](https://pharo.org/download) to create a fresh stable development image from `Official distributions` category (as of 05/24 stable image is: Pharo 12.0 - 64bit (stable)), and launch it (you can also use [zerconf](https://get.pharo.org/) if you are familiar with it).
 2. Launch your image to test everything runs ok.

 > __Note__: If you have any TIMEOUT problems refer to the [user installation instructions](./docs/INSTALLATION.md).